What's New in Raleigh, N.C.

 SAAP

-SAAP, which means 'delicious' in Laotian, is the newest restaurant from Chef and Laos native Lou Bounsanga, formerly of Bida Manda and Brewery Bhavana.
+SAAP, which means 'delicious' in Laotian, is the newest restaurant from chef and Laos native Lou Bounsanga, formerly of Bida Manda and Brewery Bhavana.
 SAAP's menu is divided into small plates, large plates and a wok section for fried rice and noodle dishes.
 The 2,600-square-foot, 70-seat restaurant includes 10 bar seats, a 10-seat private dining room and 16 seats on the patio overlooking Downtown Cary Park.

 Saap